How we use your personal information for Streetcare Enforcement purposes

 6. Does the service share my personal information with any other organisation?

-- Parks and Countryside (when processing public spaces protection orders)
+- Parks & Countryside to process public spaces protection orders

 - Central Government

-- Other Local Authorities (details of previous fly tipping convictions)
+- Other Local Authorities to share details of previous fly tipping convictions

 - Natural Resources Wales (MEMEX system to share information with other Local Authorities as above)

 7. How long will my information be kept?

 We will keep your information as follows: